 1. Work Set Hours Or Times

-Don’t go back and write another email, don’t schedule another meeting, just work your set hours.
-You cannot make yourself available to an employer or clients 24/7 or risk burnout.
-If you have set hours, you can take your breaks simultaneously each day and establish a working routine for yourself.
+Don’t go back and write another email, don’t schedule another meeting; just work your set hours.
+You cannot make yourself available to an employer or clients 24/7 without burning out.
+If you have set hours, you can take your breaks each day and establish a working routine for yourself.

 2. Make Plans For After Work

-Another way to establish a good work-life balance is to make plans after work.
-This can give you something to focus on and look forward to outside your professional life and motivate you to get through the working day.
+Another way to establish good work-life balance is to make plans after work.
+This can give you something to focus on and look forward to outside your professional life and motivate you to get through the workday.

 3. Take Breaks Throughout The Day

 Just because you can work from the comfort of your own home does not mean that you do not deserve breaks throughout the day.
-Breaks can help improve productivity by running a few errands or grabbing coffee to get your mind off work.
+Breaks can help improve productivity, by forcing you to think about something other than work.
+When you run a few errands or grab coffee, you may find that you return to your task with more energy and renewed focus.

 4. Indicate When Online/Offline